IncredibleProgress/sweetheart.py/README.md

 # Sweetheart **0.1.1**
-*do better with low-code and low-costs python programs*
+*get power with low-code and low-costs python programs*

 ## A supercharged heart for the non-expert hands